wagnifico/draft-openfoam-flat-plate/README.md

 # draft-openfoam-flat-plate

-Sample OpenFOAAM setup to illustatre the baffles feature to simulate a flat plate.
+Sample OpenFOAM setup to illustatre the baffles feature to simulate a flat plate.

 Simulation and mesh parameters have not been validated.